|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 As with any large electricity project, to minimize the cost of construction financing it is necessary to minimize the time between expenditure of capital funds and ratepayers receiving a tangible benefit.
 Hence the project must be designed to proceed in stages such that there is an immediate tangible benefit to the ratepayers as each stage is completed.
 This staging requirement significantly affects the detailed design of the energy storage system.

 It is assumed herein that Niagara Falls must be kept substantially unchanged as an international tourist attraction.
 It is assumed herein that over a period of about 50 years a multiplicity of new canals will be built in the proximity of the existing Welland Canal for the exclusive purpose of guiding water that is pumped uphill from Lake Ontario into Lake Erie.
-It is further assumed that additional load following electricity generation will be built in the proximity of Niagara Falls and that over a period of years the Niagara River valley and the Niagara gorge will be enlarged to allow a substantial increase in the peak Niagara River flow.
+It is further assumed that additional load following electricity generation will be built in the proximity of Niagara Falls and that over a period of years the Niagara River valley and the downstream Niagara gorge will be enlarged to allow a substantial increase in the peak Niagara River flow.

-It is envisaged that the costs and benefits of this energy storage system would be shared equally with the USA, so that this energy storage system would ultimately provide about 5 GW of seasonal peaking generation for Ontario and about 5 GW of seasonal peaking generation for the USA.
+It is envisaged that the costs and benefits of this energy storage system would be shared with the USA, so that this energy storage system would ultimately provide about 5 GW of seasonal peaking generation for Ontario and about 5 GW of seasonal peaking generation for the USA.
 The use of dedicated US pumps and dedicated US generators would allow storage of surplus electrical energy from the USA and recovery of that energy without having to integrate the corresponding electricity flows into the Ontario electricity system.
-Similarly, subject to international treaty constraints, Canada could proceed with its portion of the project without US participation.
+Similarly, subject to international treaty constraints, Canada could proceed with its portion of the project with minimal US participation.

-The size of this energy storage project project is less than half the size of the hydroelectric development on the Columbia River in British Columbia and Washington State.
+The size of this energy storage project project is less than half the size of the existing hydroelectric development on the Columbia River in British Columbia and Washington State.

-The nominal elevation distance between the surface of Lake Ontario and the Surface of Lake Erie is 99 m.
+The nominal elevation difference between the surface of Lake Ontario and the Surface of Lake Erie is 99 m.
 However, 5 m of water head is lost in moving water horizonatally between Lake Erie and Lake Ontario or vice versa.
 Thus the net charging pump head Hdc required to move water from Lake Ontario to Lake Erie is:

 Hdc = 99m + 5 m = 104 m